-Depression and anxiety are the most common mental health challenges during pregnancy, with around 12% of women experiencing depression and 13% experiencing anxiety at some point; many women will experience both.
+Depression and anxiety are the most common mental health challenges during pregnancy, many women and men will experience both.
 Depression and anxiety also affect 15-20% of women in the first year after childbirth.
 During pregnancy and the postnatal period, anxiety disorders, including Panic Disorder, Generalised Anxiety Disorder (GAD), Obsessive-Compulsive Disorder (OCD), Post-Traumatic Stress Disorder (PTSD) and Tokophobia (an extreme fear of childbirth), can occur on their own or can coexist with depression.

 Perinatal anxiety and depression are mental health challenges experienced during pregnancy or in the year after childbirth.
 You might hear it called: